 In terms of how Samsung will make the phone lighter and cheaper to make, leaker @TheGalox_ claims the Galaxy Z Fold 4 will have just one durable hinge, which could theoretically cut down on the Fold 3's infamous crease and bring the display closer in quality to the OPPO Find N.

 The Galaxy Z Fold 3 weighs 271g (9.56 oz.) and measures 16mm (0.63 in.) thick when folded, significantly heavier and twice as thick as most phones.
-Cutting down in either category, even by a small margin, could offer a significant quality-of-life improvement.
+For comparison, Ice Universe claims (opens in new tab) the Z Fold 4 will dip to 254g (8.95oz), suggesting Samsung found a way to make it lighter without losing battery capacity.

-Unfortunately, Ice Universe (opens in new tab) also claims the Z Fold 4 will have the same 4,400mAh battery and 25W charging as its predecessor.
-In our review, we found the Z Fold 3 could barely last a day in regular use and would only last 2 to 3 hours while gaming.
+Unfortunately, Ice Universe also claims the Z Fold 4 will have the same 4,400mAh battery and 25W charging as its predecessor.
+In our review, we found the Z Fold 3 could barely last a day in regular use and would only last two to three hours while gaming.
 So the Z Fold 4 will likewise require you to keep a portable charger on hand.

 The Samsung Galaxy Z Fold 3 uses Android 12 with One UI 4.1, offering useful multitasking software to take full advantage of the tablet-sized unfolded display.
 It's the same software the Z Fold 4 should launch with, given stock Android 13 will likely launch around late summer or early fall, and One UI 5 likely won't roll out until December.